TheJacksonLaboratory/crf_nextflow_basics/README.md

-An un-named workflow marks the entry point for most Nextflow dsl2 scripts; that workflow can create channels, pass them to named processes or named workflows, and capture output in order to pass to another process/workflow, etc. In this script, the un-named workflow builds a 'value channel' with several 'items' (one word per language) in it and passes it to a process which makes a separate greeting string for each item.
+An un-named workflow marks the entry point for most Nextflow dsl2 scripts; that workflow can create channels, pass them to named processes or named workflows, and capture output in order to pass to another process/workflow, etc. In this script, the un-named workflow builds a 'value channel' with several 'items' (in this example, each item is one word from a different language) in it and passes it to a process which makes a separate greeting string for each item in the input channel.
+Each resulting greeting becomes a single item in the output channel.

 This script does not create any files explicitly, but just outputs the greetings to `stdout`.
 Each process execution (one per item in the process input channel)